-Reader Response Blogs -- posted frequently on our website http://ttutreehouse.ning.com -- are the core of your daily work grade in all courses.
+Reader Response Blogs -- posted frequently on our website http://ttutreehouse.ning.com -- are the core of your daily work grade in writing and 2000-level literature courses.

 Blogs (a required part of your daily grade)